 Post emergency telephone numbers by every phone and in your car.

-Show responsible family members how and when to shutoff water, gas and electricity at main switches.
+Show responsible family members how and when to shutoff water, gas and

 Contact your local fire department to learn about home fire hazards.